wvchallenges/mobile-challenge/README.md

 ```
 Fill in the fields with their appropriate values.

+# What I'm Proud Of

+## Separation of Concerns
+I've broken down the list of products into two distinct pieces: a container to manage the state data, and a component to handle the presentation.
+The presentational components should be as dumb as possible and should render purely based on their props.
+This will ensure that the presentational components can be easily extracted out of the app and replaced if needed.
+I've also strived to use stateless functional components where possible.

+## Redux and Redux Sagas
+I used Redux and Redux Sagas to help me manage the fetching from the Wave API.
+Sagas leverages generators to simplify side effects and async Redux actions.

 # Wave Software Development Challenge
 Applicants for the [Mobile engineer](https://wave.bamboohr.co.uk/jobs/view.php?id=6) role at Wave must complete the following challenge, and submit a solution prior to the onsite interview.